 Overall, I think the volleyball photos turned out pretty great; check out my favorites below.

 P.S.
 The first home game for the Benzie Central volleyball team is Tuesday, September 13; JV starts at 5:30pm, Varsity around 7pm (when JV finishes).
-Come out and support the Lady Huskies!
+Come out and support the Huskies!

 #1: Lindsay Smith, senior (class of 2017)